MilesCranmer/PySR/README.md

 - [ ] Refresh screen rather than dumping to stdout?
 - [ ] Add ability to save state from python
 - [ ] Additional degree operators?
 - [ ] Multi targets (vector ops).
 Idea 1: Node struct contains argument for which registers it is applied to.
 Then, can work with multiple components simultaneously.
 Though this may be tricky to get right.
 Idea 2: each op is defined by input/output space.
 Some operators are flexible, and the spaces should be adjusted automatically.
 Otherwise, only consider ops that make a tree possible.
 But will need additional ops here to get it to work.
+Idea 3: define each equation in 2 parts: one part that is shared between all outputs, and one that is different between all outputs.
+Maybe this could be an array of nodes corresponding to each output.
+And those nodes would define their functions.
 - [ ] Tree crossover?
 I.e., can take as input a part of the same equation, so long as it is the same level or below?
 - [ ] Consider printing output sorted by score, not by complexity.
 - [ ] Dump scores alongside MSE to .csv (and return with Pandas).